 LOUISVILLE, Ky.
 (KT) – The hot weather that led to record warm temperatures in May continues, with no real end in sight, according to the National Weather Service.

 Parts of western, northern and eastern Kentucky were placed under a heat advisory on Monday, where the heat index, a combination of temperature and humidity, was expected to top 100 degrees.

-While all nine official weather stations had the warmest May in history, based on the average daily temperature, four of them are seeing among the 20 warmest Junes in history for the period June 1-17, despite June climate records being hotter than May.
+While all nine official weather stations had the warmest May in history, based on the average daily temperature, four of them are seeing among the 20 warmest Junes in history for the period June 1-17.

 Both Frankfort and Paducah currently have their third-warmest June ever, Louisville stands at number eight, and Bowling Green ranks 13th all-time.

 Joe Sullivan, forecaster for the NWS Office in Louisville, says this is a continuation of our May conditions.
 “The Jetstream, which separates the cold north from the warmer mid-latitudes, is way up in Canada, leaving most of the U.S. under a broad ridge, leading to the heat and humidity.
 In fact, the area has actually expanded.”

 He says our ongoing heat wave is giving him cause for concern.
 “It started early this year, and prolonged heat can wear you down.
 This could become a big health concern for people as the summer wears on.”